 Norfolk is a diverse County.
-It covers a land area of 5,370 sq. km (2,074 sq. miles) and has a population of 907,7605.
-It is a largely rural county with a relatively low population density, although over half of the population lives in the built up areas of Norwich, Great Yarmouth and King's Lynn and a number of market towns6.
+It covers a land area of 5,370 sq. km (2,074 sq. miles) and has a population of 907,760.
+It is a largely rural county with a relatively low population density, although over half of the population lives in the built up areas of Norwich, Great Yarmouth and King's Lynn and a number of market towns.
 These built up areas have a very considerable stock of historic assets and can offer a very attractive quality of life to residents.

 Figure 2: Map of Norfolk's main settlement, Authority boundaries, major transport connections and land-based protected areas.
-2021 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/312496/ east-plan.pdf
+2021

-Norfolk borders Suffolk to the south, Cambridgeshire to the southwest, and Lincolnshire to the west, and has a long coastal boundary stretching from The Wash to the south of Great Yarmouth, this area is covered by the East Inshore Marine Plan7.
+Norfolk borders Suffolk to the south, Cambridgeshire to the southwest, and Lincolnshire to the west, and has a long coastal boundary stretching from The Wash to the south of Great Yarmouth, this area is covered by the East Inshore Marine Plan.
 It contains many environments which are highly valued for their landscape and seascape, and for their biodiversity and/or geodiversity interests.
-In particular, the Norfolk Coast Area of Outstanding Natural Beauty, the Brecks and the Broads, which is a unique network of protected rivers and lakes that extends partly into Suffolk and has the equivalent status to a National Park.
+In